Balaprasad133/MyReads/README.md

-Its an MyReads app project
+-Its a MyRead app project
-use commands
+-use commands
-npm install
+-npm install
-npm start
+-npm start
-To start the project.
+-To start the project.